olimpiada/oitimetool-bin/readme.txt

 which is used internally by the OITimeTool, but its license does not allow us to redistribute it.

--- Usage on Linux --
+-- Usage on Linux/Mac --

 This is generally the same as on Windows, except that you use oitimetool/oitimetool instead of oitimetool/oitimetool.bat